Charging your vehicle

 When buying an electric vehicle, you will have a home charger fitted, allowing you to charge your vehicle each night using the correct amount of power your battery needs to fully charge each day.

 When driving your electric vehicle during the day, you may need to top-up your battery to ensure your journey home has sufficient range – if you’re lucky enough your work place will have a fast charger available to use to charge your car at work.

 You will also find fast chargers at places such as shopping centres, local Hospitals and town centres.
 So you can also charge your car whilst visiting places like this.
-To find out more about charger locations visit: Zapmaps
+To find out more about charger locations visit: Zapmaps or Carwow

 When to use a Rapid Charger